nv-morpheus/Morpheus/examples/digital_fingerprinting/visualization/README.md

 ```

 ### Configure `dataset_path`
-Open the `.env` file, and set `dataset_path` to directory where input files will be read from.
-For this example, we'll set it to directory that contains our Azure DFP output file:
+Open the `.env` file and set `dataset_path` to directory where input files will be read from.
+For this example, we'll set it to directory that contains our Azure DFP output files:
 ```
 dataset_path=/workspace/examples/digital_fingerprinting/visualization/azure-dfp-output
 ```